BassettLab/nctpy/docs/source/pages/installation.rst

 GitHub installation
 ===================

-Alternatively, you can install the most up-to-date version of from GitHub:
+Alternatively, you can install the most up-to-date version of ``nctpy`` from GitHub:

 .. code-block:: bash